Do You Need a Driver’s License? 5 Reasons Why People Aren’t Getting Them

-Getting a driver’s license at age 16 used to be considered a rite of passage.
+Getting a driver’s license at age 16 used to be considered a rite of passage and a way to discover freedom behind the wheel of a car.
 However, this tradition has declined in recent years for all age groups but especially for teens.
 While there are still times when people need a driver’s license, here’s a look at why they’re less popular and whether you

 Declining driver’s license numbers

 Currently, 84.6% of Americans have a driver’s license.
 In a 2016 study, the University of Michigan Transportation Research Institute looked at what percentage of each age group had driver’s licenses in 1983, 2008, 2011, and 2014.
 They found the rate of driver’s license ownership has declined among all ages starting in 2012.

 Between 1983 and 2014, the percentage of people ages 16 through 44 with a driver’s license declined.
 Some of the biggest drops were among teens.
 Comparing 1983 with 2014, the percentage of 16-year-olds with a license decreased from 46.2% to 24.5%; 19-year-olds declined from 87.3% to 69%, and 20- to 24-year-olds dropped from 91.8% to 76.7%.
 Moreover, as of 2017, only 51.7% of 16- to 19-year-olds had a driver’s license.
 This is lower than for the 85 and older group at 60.8%.